Quentin-G/Synchronisation-flux-RSS/README.md

 #Needs

-You just need [Python](https://www.python.org/downloads/) to execute the files
+You just need [Python 2](https://www.python.org/downloads/) to execute the files

 #Get ready
 * [The main app](#the-main-app)